mdanb/epigenetic_effects_on_mutational_landscape/README.md

 `interval_ranges_test_ranges_Greenleaf_test_combined_count_overlaps_metadata.rds`

 ## Mutation data (SNV) pre-processing
 To create aggregated, binned mutation profiles, we first need a [MAF file](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) with the mutation (SNV) data.
 For this example, we will use Non-Hodgkin lymphoma (Lymph-BNHL).
-We have the corresponding MAF file in `data/mutation_data/`, called `Lymph-BNHL_SNV_with_SEX.txt`.
+We have the corresponding MAF file, called `Lymph-BNHL_SNV_with_SEX.txt`, in [Google Drive](https://drive.google.com/drive/u/0/folders/1Y3QT6v88fGFZPhM3DjXPt6PKbBBApGmF).
+This should be downloaded, unzipped, and placed in `data/mutation_data/`.
 Your file, if using your own mutation data, should be called `[CANCER_TYPE]_SNV_with_SEX.txt`.
 Next, we begin by parsing the file:

 ```
 python3 2_Sorting_MutationFileSex_CancerType.py --cancer_types [CANCER_TYPE]